 SEO techniques are often grouped into 2 categories:

-The user experience of a website is also an important SEO factor which leads to a higher search ranking.
+The user experience of a website is also an important SEO factor that leads to a higher search ranking.
 Examples of some user experience strategies are backend structure and foundations such as site speed, mobile-friendliness, indexing, site architecture, structured data, and security.

 SEM (Search Engine Marketing)